rails/rails/guides/source/association_basics.md

   UPDATE [["account_id", nil], ["updated_at", 2017-03-22 14:54:40 UTC], ["id", 1]]
  => #<AccountHistory id: 2, account_id: 1, credit_rating: 789, created_at: "2017-03-22 14:54:40", updated_at: "2017-03-22 14:54:40">
 ```
-As in our earlier [`has_one`](##the-has-one-association) example there is an insert statement for the new record that has a credit_rating of 789, but also notice the update statement that sets account_id in the previous record we inserted to nil.
+As in our earlier [`has_one`](##the-has-one-association) example, there is an insert statement for the new record that has a credit_rating of 789, but also notice the update statement that sets account_id in the previous record we inserted to nil.
 We can confirm this with the following console command:

 ```ruby
  AccountHistory.all